 Have you ever come home with a new candle only to be left with an awful headache shortly after lighting it?
 Many people are sensitive to the synthetic compounds in fragrance oils; resulting in headaches from even the most expensive candles.
 Non toxic candles are hard to find, because honestly, not many exist.

 Candles are meant to provide warmth, ambiance, and fragrance for your home, and picking one shouldn't mean deciding between a pleasant aroma and toxic compounds.
 Most candles are made with synthetic fragrance oils and can still market themselves as "natural" products.
-Unless a candles states it is explicitly made with only pure essential oils it is almost certainly made with fragrance oils.
+Unless a candles states it is explicitly made with pure essential oils or all natural fragrance it is almost certainly made with synthetic fragrance oils.

 Essential oil candles are typically more expensive, however when paired with an all natural wax the resulting product is well worth the additional cost.
-Effuse Candles are made with only pure essential oils, all natural wax made of coconut, soy and palm waxes, and untreated wood wicks.
+Effuse Candles are made with pure essential oils or all natural fragrances made with essential oil isolates, all natural wax made of coconut and apricot, and untreated wood wicks.
+Our candles are always all natural, non toxic, and vegan.

 What are essential oils and why should I use them?